Universal simulation of Markovian open quantum systems: Simulation of linear combinations

-as the number of exponentials, and hence channels $T^{(j)}(t')$, appearing in the expression $[S_{2k}(t/r)]^x$.
+as the number of exponentials, and hence quantum channels, in the expression $[S_2(t/r)]^x$.
 The following theorem \cite{Sweke2014}, a direct generalization of the work in \cite{Papageorgiou2012} to the superoperator setting, then gives the desired result